mojaie/MolecularGraph.jl/README.md

 Graphmol.jl
 ===================================================

-**Graphmol.jl** is a Julia library of graph-based molecule modeling toolkit for cheminformatics.
-This library is based on Chorus, a molecule modeling library written in Python.
+**Graphmol.jl** is a graph-based molecule modeling and cheminformatics analysis toolkit written in Julia.
+Graphmol.jl is a re-implementation of [Chorus](https://github.com/mojaie/chorus).

 Installation